SakethBhargava/SakethBhargava/README.md

 - 👋 Hi, I’m @SakethBhargava
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning MERN Stack
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me mailid : sakethrallapally@gmail.com
+- 📫 How to reach me email: sakethrallapally@gmail.com

 <!---
 SakethBhargava/SakethBhargava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.